braverock/coss/README.md

 If you want the open source community to quickly help fix your bug, you should endeavor to make it easy for the developers (whether or not you are one of those developers) to replicate your error (and thus verify that the error is fixed after changing something).
 We've included a few in-depth resources, below, on reporting bugs, but here are the basics.

 -   describe what you were trying to do, and what you expected to happen
--   construct and proved a minimal reproducible example
+-   construct and provide a minimal reproducible example
 -   describe your environment

 It is very hard for developers to do anything with a report that says little more than "this feature is broken".

-Start by trying to make a clear description of what you were doing when the suspected bug occured, and what you expected.
+Start by trying to make a clear description of what you were doing when the suspected bug occurred, and what you expected.
 Make sure to clearly describe any errors that the software gave you, or any odd output from the code you were attempting to use.

-Construct a minimal resproducible example.
+Construct a minimal reproducible example.
 The smaller the example is, the easier it is for a developer to replicate and verify the bug.
 There are many resources online describing how to do this.
 Your goal should be to use the smallest set of steps or amount of code and data to replicate your problem that you can manage.
 Often, the process of attempting to create a repeatable example will either identify the problem, or make clear that something else is wrong, so this step is key.

 Don't forget to describe your environment.
 Your operating system, software stack, and library or package versions all have an impact on finding the bug.